 1. Implementation of the EU Charter of Fundamental Rights

 Data protection reform

 Protection of personal data is a fundamental right under EU law.
-A legislative package aiming to reform and modernise protection of personal data is currently under discussion.
+In April 2016 the Council and the European Parliament adopted a legislative package to reform and modernise protection of personal data.

 Where necessary, the EU adopts legislation to ensure the protection of the rights defined in the charter.
 This includes issues such as the right to a fair trial and the protection of personal data.